 To create our Alexa-controlled switch I can use an ESP8266.
-These devices connect to WiFi and can be loaded with simple programs called sketches that control, in this case, the HIGH/LOW status of some 3.3V output pins.
-Since the 3.3V output of the pins is not enough to trigger the 5V switch directly, we use the output pin to control the gate of an N-channel MOSFET.
-With the drain connected to the coffee’s 5V line and the source to the grounded side of the switch, when the ESP sends the 3.3V signal to the gate the MOSFET conducts and the 5V side of the switch is pulled to ground, triggering the coffee maker.
+These devices connect to WiFi and can be loaded with simple sketches that control, in this case, the HIGH/LOW status of the 3.3V output pins.
+I use the output pin to control the gate of an N-channel MOSFET with the drain connected to the coffee’s 5V line and the source to the grounded side of the switch.
+When the ESP sends the 3.3V signal to the gate, the MOSFET conducts and the 5V side of the switch is pulled to ground, triggering the coffee maker.
 I use a 220Ω series resistor to limit any current spikes when the output pin is triggered, and a 10kΩ resistor to ground so that when not enabled the gate doesn’t float but is pulled to ground.

 I had originally planned on powering the ESP directly from the 5V line, but initial testing showed that the ESP drew too much current causing the voltage to drop, preventing the circuit from functioning as intended.
-It is far less elegant, but I’ll have to power the ESP independently.
-I already have a micro-usb cable used to load the sketch onto the board, so plugging that into an outlet gives a stable 5V line, and offers an easy way to update or change the sketch on the ESP in the future if necessary.
-I soldered wires onto the 5V and Ground side of the switch and pulled them out of the coffee maker, connected the circuit as shown in the schematic onto a breadboard, and the circuit was ready to go.
+It is far less elegant, but I relented and ran a separate micro-usb cable to power the ESP independently.
+The upside is that plugging the ESP into an outlet gives a stable 5V line and offers an easy way to update or change the sketch in the future if necessary.

 #include <fauxmoESP.h>